elsa-nishori/GitExample/README.md

 # Hello World

-This is a readme for our first project pushed from vs code!
+This is a readme from my first project pushed from vs code!